Supergiant

 Supergiants are among the most massive and most luminous stars.
-Supergiant stars occupy the top region of the Hertzsprung–Russell diagram with absolute visual magnitudes between about −3 and −8.
-The temperature range of supergiant stars spans from about 3,400 K to over 20,000 K.
+Supergiant stars occupy the top region of the Hertzsprung–Russell diagram, with absolute visual magnitudes between about −3 and −8.
+The temperatures of supergiant stars range from about 3,400 K to over 20,000 K.

 Definition

 The title supergiant, as applied to a star, does not have a single concrete definition.
 The term giant star was first coined by Hertzsprung when it became apparent that the majority of stars fell into two distinct regions of the Hertzsprung–Russell diagram.
-One region contained larger and more luminous stars of spectral types A to M and received the name giant.
+One region contained larger and more luminous stars of spectral types A to M, which received the name giant.
 Subsequently, as they lacked any measurable parallax, it became apparent that some of these stars were significantly larger and more luminous than the bulk, and the term super-giant arose, quickly adopted as supergiant.

+Supergiants with spectral classes of O to A are typically referred to as blue supergiants, supergiants with spectral classes F and G are referred to as yellow supergiants, while those of spectral classes K to M are red supergiants.
+Another convention uses temperature: Supergiants with effective temperatures below 4800 K are deemed red supergiants; those with temperatures between 4800 and 7500 K are yellow supergiants, and those with temperatures exceeding 7500 K are blue supergiants.
+These correspond approximately to spectral types M and K for red supergiants, G, F, and late A for yellow supergiants, and early A, B, and O for blue supergiants.